-Support students to play with building materials (such as Lego, plasticine or cardboard) in a group of three, as a team.
+Support students to play with building materials (such as Lego, plasticine or cardboard) in a team of three.
 One student takes on the role of engineer (or designer), another a supplier and the third, a builder.
 Each team has to work together to build an object that the teacher has specified.
 The goal of the activity is to encourage turn taking, task focused and social communication with peers, team work, shared attention and problem solving in groups.
 This type of play can be useful for students who have difficulty with social communication, taking turns, problem solving or engaging with peers.